algoacademy/RegressionModel-v2/quiz.md

 ## Predicting Unseen Data

 You have performed statistical tests to make sure the model passed the assumptions of a linear regression model.
 Now imagine you were given a new dataset that records the same socio-economic variables from different observations.
 The data is stored under `crime_test.csv`, please read the data and store it under an object named `crime_test`.
 Next, predict the crime rate for that new data using `model_step`.
-You can store your prediction values under a new column in the `crime_test` data.
+You can store your prediction under a new column in the `crime_test` data.

 ```
 # your code here

 ```

-Now pay attention to the `crime_test` data.
+Now, pay attention to the `crime_test` data.
 Among the variables you should see a `crime_rate` column describing the real crime rate for each observation.
-Within the workshop you have learned some metrics to evaluate our model performance.
+Within the workshop, you have learned some metrics to evaluate our model performance.
 Try to calculate the Mean Absolute Error (`MAE`) of our `model_step` prediction.
 You can use the `MAE` function from `MLMetrics` package by passing in `y_true` and `y_pred` parameter.

 ```
 # your code here